dontworryjohn/aws-bootcamp-cruddur-2023/journal/week0.md

 This is the section when you submit your credit that you have obtain during an event (for example after submitting a feedback questionnaires).
 And also it shows when the expiration date.

 ### AWS Calculator
 This is a tool where you want to estimate the cost of one or more services.
-Useful when your manager asks you to give an estimate cost of the service you are going to use. https://calculator.aws/#/
+Useful when someone asks you to give an estimate cost of the service you are going to use.
+I used this tool in several learning plan during the Skillbuilder. https://calculator.aws/#/